Atlanta Relocation Specialists

 Will I miss the lack of sales tax?

 Initially, yes.
 Oregon's no-sales-tax culture is deeply ingrained, and seeing tax added to purchases feels noticeable at first.
-However, Georgia's lower income tax rate (capped at 5.49% vs. Oregon's 9.9%) often more than compensates, particularly for higher earners.
+However, Georgia's lower income tax rate (a flat rate of roughly 4.99%, versus Oregon's 9.9% top marginal rate) often more than compensates, particularly for higher earners.
+Keep in mind Oregon's 9.9% is the top marginal rate, so most households pay an effective rate below that.
 Most Portland transplants find the net tax burden comparable or lower once they run the actual numbers for their situation.

 How does Atlanta traffic compare to Portland traffic?